Flysland/MCE/README.md

 // Concept to check if the type contain the 'update' method template<typename T>
-concept HasUpdate = engine::HasCustomMethod<T, &T::update, double>;
+concept HasUpdate = mce::HasCustomMethod<T, &T::update, double>;

-namespace engine
+namespace mce
 {
     // Register all custom methods (it called when we register a new component) template<typename T>